sergeyklay/django-environ-2/docs/installation.rst

 .. warning::

     Don't forget to add ``.env`` in your ``.gitignore``.
-You can also add ``.env.example`` with a template of your variables to the project repo.
+You can also add ``.env.dist`` with a template of your variables to the project repo.

 Unstable version
 ================